redhat-developer/kam/docs/commands/bootstrap/README.md

 # KAM Bootstrap Command

-The `bootstrap` sub-command creates default environments for your initial application.
+The `bootstrap` command creates default environments for your initial application.

 It outputs resource files in YAML format, Kustomization files, and a pipelines configuration file.